Sports Coach Logo Sports Coach Training Principles Fitness Components

 Aromatherapy for Sprains

-Nick Ferrari explains how Aromatherapy can help with healing Sprains.
+Nick Ferrari explains how aromatherapy can help heal sprains.

-A sprain happens when either one or multiple ligaments stretch or get torn.
-It is usually a direct result of too much force being placed on a joint.
-A lot of the time this occurs during athletic activity, but it can be the direct result of something as innocent as slipping on ice.
+A sprain occurs when one or more ligaments stretch or tear.
+It is usually the direct result of too much force being placed on a joint.
+While this usually occurs during athletic activity, it can also be the direct result of something as innocent as slipping on ice.

 Your joints feature strong bands of tissue surrounding them.
 They are known as connective tissue, and they are your ligaments.
 The elasticity of the ligaments is what allows you to move.

-Some of the most common areas where you can experience sprains are around your knees, wrists, toes, ankles, and thumbs.
+Some of the most common areas where people experience sprains are around their knees, wrists, toes, ankles, and thumbs.

 • Paint surrounding the impacted joint